utahnu/obs_dev/hist221/12 The Rise and Fall of American Hegemony.md

 - Towers collapse
 - US Air Force secures all of US airspace

-2,977 people are killed (including first responders and bystanders)
+**2,977 people are killed (including first responders and bystanders)**

 al-Qaeda celebrates its victory
 Bush promises a strong response

-> Today, our fellow citizens, our way of life, our very freedom came under attack in a series of deliberate and deadly terrorist acts.
-The victims were in
+> "Today, our fellow citizens, our way of life, our very freedom came under attack in a series of deliberate and deadly terrorist acts.
+The victims were in airplanes, or in their offices; secretaries, businessmen and women, military and federal workers; moms and dads, friends and neighbors.
+Thousands of lives were suddenly ended by evil, despicable acts of terror.
+The pictures of airplanes flying into buildings, fires burning, huge structures collapsing, have filled us with disbelief, terrible sadness, and a quiet, unyielding anger.
+These acts of mass murder were intended to frighten our nation into chaos and retreat.
+But they have failed; our country is strong.
+America was targeted for attack because we're the brightest beacon for freedom and opportunity in the world.
+And no one will keep that light from shining...
+We will make no distinction between the terrorists who committed these acts and those who harbor them."
 >
 > \- George Bush - 9/11 speech